nighthawkcoders/teacher_portfolio/_posts/2024-01-08-CSSE-oop-game-levels2.md

      *  ==========================================
      * Start/Homme sequence
      * a.) the start level awaits for button selection
-     * b.) the start level automatically cycles to home level
+     * b.) the start level automatically cycles to the home level
      * c.) the home advances to 1st game level when button selection is made */
     // Start/Home screens